Business Administration, MBA

 Six semester hours will be required of all MBA students who use financial aid in the Spring, Summer, and Fall Semesters.
 Students can register for up to four courses in Spring and Fall (two courses in each 8-week session) and three courses in Summer.

-Business Administration, MBA students must complete the MBA Core and Capstone Requirements and then select one concentration from the Accounting, Digital Marketing, General Business, Human Resources, International Business or Supply Chain Management Concentration options.
+Business Administration, MBA students must complete the MBA Core and Capstone Requirements and then select one concentration from the Accounting, Digital Marketing, General Business, Human Resources, Global Business or Supply Chain Management Concentration options.

 MBA Core Requirements24